SAP-samples/btp-spend-analysis/Tutorial/07-SAC-Connect-Deploy/README.md

 In particular, make sure that you perform the following tasks:
 - Establish a live connection to SAP Data Warehouse Cloud.
-- Name the connection “SAP Data Warehouse Cloud”.
+- Name the connection “SAPDWC”.
 - Verify that the views are displayed in SAP Data Warehouse Cloud from SAP Analytics Cloud.

 Note: This naming convention for the connection is required for SAP Analytics Cloud business content.